 Navajo National Monument is a non-fee park located within the Navajo Nation in Northeastern Arizona.
 The park protects three cliff dwelling sites (Betatakin, Keet Seel, and Inscription House) that date back to 1300 AD.

-The park's visitor center is open from 8:00am to 5:30pm every day.
-The visitor center building includes an information desk, museum, cultural demonstrators, bookstore, and an auditorium where movies pertaining to the park are played on a continuous loop/upon request.
+The visitor center is open daily from 9:00am to 5:00pm.
+The visitor center building includes an information desk, museum, auditorium and park store.

-Aspen Trail: A 0.8 mile rountrip nature trail that ends at an overlook of the relict forest at the bottom of the Betatakin canyon.
+- Aspen Trail: An 0.8 mile rountrip nature trail that ends at an overlook of the relict forest at the bottom of the Betatakin canyon.
 This trail has an elevation loss up to 350 feet.
 Cliff dwellings can not be seen from this trail.

-Betatakin and Keet Seel are open for visitation during the summer season which runs from Memorial Day (late May) to Labor Day (early September).
+Ranger led tours are offered during the summer season which runs from Memorial Day (late May) to Labor Day (early September).
 Inscription House is closed to visitation.

-Betatakin tours are offered twice a day (8:15am and 10am) during the morning and are available on a first-come basis.
+- Betatakin tours are offered at 7AM on Fridays and Saturdays.
+Hikes are available on a first-come basis.
 There is a limit to how many hikers can join these tours.
 Hikes are subject to cancellation due to weather or unforseen circumstances.

 Two free campgrounds are also available on a first-come basis.

 OPEN CAMPFIRES ARE NOT ALLOWED AT ALL CAMPSITES AND WITHIN THE PARK.
 FIRE RESTRICTIONS MAY BE IN EFFECT ON THE NAVAJO NATION DURING THE SUMMER.
 PLEASE INQUIRE AT VISITOR CENTER FOR CURRENT INFORMATION.